SpanningCloudApps/SB365-Powershell/README.md

 ### Disable-SpanningUser

-Takes UPN as a single argument.
+Takes UPN as a single parameter.
 If left blank, you will be prompted for this.
 Disables Spanning for the designated UPN and returns userPrincipalName and license status

 ```powershell
 PS> Disable-SpanningUser a@contoso.com